binbashar/leverage/README.md

 ## Running Tests
 To run unit tests pytest is the tool of choice, and the required dependencies are available in the corresponding `dev-requirements.txt`.

 Integration tests are implemented using [bats](https://github.com/bats-core/bats-core/).
+Bear in mind that bats tests are meant to be run in a throwaway environment since they perform filesystem manipulations and installation and removal of packages, and the cleanup may not be completely thorough.

 ### Manually
 Unit tests: